 3. Highlight Outstanding Awards

-If you are a recent university graduate with a notably high GPA or have finished a TAFE course and had your project featured, these are special achievements that deserve an inclusion.
+If you are a recent university graduate with a notably high GPA or have finished a TAFE course and had your project featured, these are special achievements that deserve inclusion.

-Show, don’t tell.
+The show, don’t tell.
 Remember – the significance of an award will change as you progress in your career.
 You should review your resume at the end of each year to ensure that all content is relevant.

 4. What Did You Learn?